Ahammad204/rise-and-shine-bot/readme.md

 ## Overview

-The Rise and Shine Challenge is a project designed to manage a daily challenge where participants submit their entries via a Microsoft Form.
+The Rise and Shine Challenge is a project designed to manage a daily challenge where participants submit their entries.
 The project integrates with Google Sheets for data storage and uses a Telegram bot to facilitate communication and notifications.

 ## Table of Contents